Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Discussion

-\paragraph{Insensitivity to hyperparameter selection:} Multi-objective training frameworks and augmentation optimization often require careful tuning for hyperparameters due to optimization instabilities introduced with different simulated data distributions or weighted objectives.
-However, Noise2Recon showed minimal sensitivity to hyperparameter selection, specifically the training noise range $\mathcal{R}(\sigma_{tr})$ and the consistency loss weighting $\lambda$.
+\paragraph{Insensitivity to hyperparameter selection} Multi-objective training frameworks and augmentation optimization often require careful hyperparameter tuning due to optimization instabilities introduced with different simulated data distributions or weighted objectives.
+However, Noise2Recon showed minimal sensitivity to hyperparameter selection, specifically the training noise range $\noiserange$ and the consistency loss weighting $\lambda$.
 Training noise ranges in Noise2Recon could be increased without degrading performance across any noise levels.
-This robustness is uncharacteristic of supervised approaches, which are often sensitive to augmentation intensity (Fig. \ref{fig:noise-lvl-ablation-multi-noise}D-F).
-Additionally, Noise2Recon was generally insensitive to a wide range of weighting parameters $\lambda$, which most multi-objective methods generally have to tune for superior performance.
-This may suggest that the consistency framework in Noise2Recon can minimize instabilities in network optimization caused by small changes in hyperparameters.
-This robustness to changes in hyperparameter configuration may be practically useful for simplifying network training.
+Additionally, Noise2Recon was generally insensitive to a wide range of weighting parameters $\lambda$, in contrast to most multi-objective methods that require tuning for superior performance.
+This may suggest that the consistency training in Noise2Recon can minimize instabilities in network optimization caused by small changes in hyperparameters and may be practically useful for simplifying network training.

-\paragraph{Limitations and Future Work} Noise2Recon is applicable in regimes where a small supervised dataset is available in conjunction with a large unsupervised dataset.
-However, in clinical applications such as dynamic contast enhancement (DCE) imaging, or blood flow imaging, access to fully-sampled datasets might be impossible.
-In such applications where solely an unsupervised dataset is available, a supervised training objective as in Noise2Recon would not be possible, requiring a modification to the Noise2Recon training objective to incorporate an unsupervised reconstruction objective, which can be investigated in future work.
-We limited the scope of this study to consider noise augmentations.
-The consistency regularization paradigm used in Noise2Recon might be extended to other artifacts observed in MRI such as motion, phase wrapping, eddy currents along with many others.
+\paragraph{Limitations and future work} While the the scope of this study was limited to noise augmentations, the consistency regularization paradigm used in Noise2Recon may be extendable to other artifacts observed in MRI such as motion, $B_0$ inhomogeneity, phase wrapping, and eddy currents. \RV{Additionally, augmentations in Noise2Recon can be combined with curriculum learning \cite{braun2017curriculum} and minimax augmentation sampling methods \cite{gnanasambandam2020one} to increase generalizability to large, OOD noise settings.
+Moreover, Noise2Recon demonstrated high performance with simulated SNR changes.
+In future work, we will investigate how Noise2Recon generalizes to prospectively accelerated, low-SNR settings (e.g. lower field strength, different coils).}